mathewlowry/myhub-gpt/AI4Communities post.md

 That’s a _lot_ of tightly interconnected knowledge, all reflecting your interests and expertise.
 Any AI sourcing that sort of knowledgebase will perform content discovery superbly well for you.
 And that AI is also being trained by everyone else in your village, with whom you presumably share some interests and values, and with whom you may also be collaborating (see below).
 Together, your community will generate extremely valuable AI training data, due to the **authentically human curation and creation** processes involved in making it.

+*(2024-12-08 update: I just updated [[AI4Communities on the ATmosphere]] after researching and testing some early non-Bluesky apps on the ATmosphere.
+I'm optimistic 2025 will see many more.)*
 ## AI4Communities per protocol

 **How would this look on each decentralised social network?**